oVirt/ovirt-site/source/documentation/draft/building-engine.html.md

 #### Clone oVirt-engine codebase

-Choose a directory where you want to keep oVirt sources and 'cd' to it Then you can clone:
+Choose a directory where you want to keep oVirt sources and 'cd' to it

       $> git clone gerrit.ovirt.org:ovirt-engine